 Obituary Notice: Willie Wilma Harmon

-Willie Wilma Harmon, age 93, of Prescott Valley, Arizona, passed away on June 8, 2022 in Prescott Valley.
-ABC Funerals in charge of arrangements.
+Willie Wilma Harmon, age 93, of Prescott Valley, Arizona, passed away on June 8, 2022, in Prescott Valley.
+ABC Funerals is in charge of arrangements.

 Most Read